This page has not been updated yet. The page does not reflect the transition from PBS to Slurm.

 $ ssh -X email@example.com

-Other options is to access login node using VNC.
-Please see the detailed information on how to use graphic user interface on Anselm
+Another options is to access the login node using VNC.
+See the detailed information on how to use graphic user interface.

-From the login node an interactive session with X windows forwarding (-X option) can be started by following command:
+From the login node, an interactive session with X windows forwarding (the

 $ ddt test_debug